Building Awareness and Action Ideas

 Share Your Action Ideas

-Please share how you, your team, or your organization is helping to build awareness about Health Literacy Month so others can learn from your experiences.
+Are you or your organization working to build awareness about Health Literacy Month?
+We want to hear from you!
+Share what’s working so others can learn from your experiences.

 Click Here to Share Your Action Idea

-Helen discusses Health Literacy Month and ways to participate, including examples - read it today!
+Helen discusses Health Literacy Month and shares powerful examples of how you can participate - read it here!

 Please login to see all eligible question postings.